Elias Hößler

-Elias Hößler (7 July 1663 in Crimmitschau, Saxony – 13 June 1746 in Sulzbach-Rosenberg) was from Saxony originally, active in the Upper Palatinate and Franconia as a pipe organ builder.
+Elias Hößler (7 July 1663 in Crimmitschau, Electorate of Saxony – 13 June 1746 in Sulzbach-Rosenberg) was from Saxony originally, active in the Upper Palatinate and Franconia as a pipe organ builder.

 He began organ building teaching near Andreas Haß in Greiz in Vogtland, and later moved to Hersbruck.
 On 21 October 1704, he became a resident of Lauf in der Nähe near Nuremberg.
 He preferred to work in the Nuremberg area and in the western and central Upper Palatinate.
 In 1744, he retired to a hospital in Sulzbach-Rosenberg.